Ariful17/IoT-Project-on-Agricultural-Data-Monitoring/README.md

 4.Raining Condition (capacitive rain sensor)<br/>

 SPIFFS protocol has been used with ESP8266 where 4MB flash memory of ESP is used to store the webpage

+Be sure to organize your files in the same manner as shown on layput jpeg